hoddmimes/zink/README.md

 **_NOTE:_** \
 _'application' is mandatory_\
 _'data.tag','data.after','data.before' and limit are optional_\
 _'data.after' and 'data.before' are time strings have the following format 'yyyy-MM-dd HH:mm:ss.SSS'.
 They do not need to be complete.
-The time strings are padded._\
+The time strings will be padded by server if not being fully specified._\
-_'limit' specifies max number of events that should be retreived, latest first.
+_'limit' specifies max number of events that should be retrieved, latest first.
+If omitted the server will set the limit to the MAX Integer value.

 #### GET Requests